raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 DNS messages using an end-to-end transport protocol where:

-- The connection between client and server is persistent and relatively long-lived (i.e. minutes or hours, rather than seconds).
+- The connection between client and server is persistent and relatively long-lived (i.e., minutes or hours, rather than seconds).
 - Either end of the connection may initiate messages to the other
 - Messages are delivered in order